-- An investigator who is within four years of appointment to his/her career-track academic position (i.e. whose career-track appointments began no earlier than January 1, 2010).
+- An investigator who is within four years of appointment to his/her career-track academic position (i.e. whose career-track appointments began no earlier than January 1, 2011).
 In general these are faculty appointments with significant expectations regarding research, and/or teaching, and/or clinical activities and may be tenure-track or non-tenure track.

 - An investigator who has not previously received a major independent research award.
 A major independent research award is determined to be a National Institutes of Health [NIH] RO1 or similar grant which provides independent research support of at least $125,000 (either single-year or multiple-year award), and which was awarded through a rigorous peer review process conducted by a public or private institution.
 Multiple independent awards that are each less than $125,000, but that total more than $125,000 will not impact eligibility.

-- The ECI will have received a terminal degree or completed his/her medical residency within the ten years preceding the application (i.e. on or after January 1, 2004).
+- The ECI will have received a terminal degree or completed his/her medical residency within the ten years preceding the application (i.e. on or after January 1, 2005).

 There is an online process for submission facilitated through campus grants administration offices.
 Campuses must submit all applications on behalf of applicants.
 The deadlines and submission process for the 2016 Class is being developed and will be announced in November.

 CU’s twenty-two current Boettcher Investigators have been awarded a total of $5,025,000 through the 2010 - 2015 programs.
 See all CU Boettcher Investigators.